-Redbank Renaissance, Inc. currently has a total of \$5,000 available for grants.
-An applicant may apply for any amount up to \$5,000 and must provide a 50% match of the total project cost.
-For example, if the project cost is \$500, the applicant must provide \$250 and RRI would consider a grant of up to \$250.
-If the project cost is \$10,000, the applicant would have to provide \$5,000 and the RRI maximum available grant would be \$5,000.
-If the program is successful, RRI may apply to DCED for a total of \$30,000 each year to stimulate private investment in historically appropriate facade and other improvements in the business district target area with potential grants of \$5,000 per applicant in any one year.
-Total reimbursement, per applicant, by RRI will not exceed 50% of the total project cost, excluding nonreimburseable items, such as, building permits or maintenance items.
+\$5,000 and the RRI maximum available grant would be \$5,000.
+If the program is successful, RRI may apply to DCED for funding each year to stimulate private investment in historically appropriate facade and other improvements in the business district target area, with potential grants of more than \$5,000 per applicant in any one year.
+Total reimbursement, per applicant, by RRI will not exceed 50% of the total project cost, excluding non-reimbursable items, such as, building permits or maintenance items.